 The relationship between a Formula 1 power unit and the fuel and lubricant used to power it is hugely complex.
 The severity of the changes outlined above and the ramifications they may have on the season ahead can not be underestimated.
 At any given time, Shell and Scuderia Ferrari engineers are working on as many as 65 different fuel compounds, with each one based on the development criteria of the power unit and vehicle design.
 Every element is optimised to maximise performance against key indicators mapped out by the team.
 That could be efficiency, acceleration, or outright performance.
 The fuel and lubricant supplier identifies performance gains which will influence the development route taken in power unit advancements.

-As with any technical implementation, consistency and simplicity is key, as such it can be expected Petronas and Shell will have an early advantage over new comers BP and transitioning partner ExxonMobil in 2017.
+As with any technical implementation, consistency and simplicity are key, as such, it can be expected Petronas and Shell will have an early advantage over newcomers BP and transitioning partner ExxonMobil in 2017.

 A different approach